stagenow/docs/edge/source/settingconfig.md

     ![img](images/importsettings1.jpg)

-3. Select a file using the browse button, and select Open.
+3. Select a zip file using the browse button, and select Open.

 4. Select Import.
 A window indicates that the settings were imported successfully and the settings appear in the settings list.